Threshold Policy Settings

 Example: If the primary metric is bits/second then the top-X evaluation will rank keys by bps.

 • Secondary: A lozenge indicating the metric used to specify multiple additional static comparators (see Policy Threshold Settings) that are based on a metric other than the primary metric.
-Each added comparator represents an additional condition that must be met in order to trigger an alarm.
+Each added comparator represents an additional condition that must be met to trigger an alarm.
 The Secondary Metrics selector supports simultaneous selection of two secondary metrics.

 • Edit Metrics: A button that opens the Metrics dialog (see About the Metrics Dialog) where you can edit the primary and secondary metrics for the policy.